-“Alpha” will work with the maintainers of the most critical open source projects to help them identify and fix security vulnerabilities, and improve their security posture.
-“Omega” will identify at least 10,000 widely deployed OSS projects where it can apply automated security analysis, scoring, and remediation guidance to their open source maintainer communities.
+“Alpha” works with the maintainers of the most critical open source projects to help them identify and fix security vulnerabilities, and improve their security posture.
+“Omega” identified at least 10,000 widely deployed OSS projects where it can apply automated security analysis, scoring, and remediation guidance to their open source maintainer communities.

 More About Alpha and Omega